Centralization broke community on the Internet. We're here to fix it.

 Networked communities deserve the right to organize, govern, protect, and enrich their members themselves.
 This focus is why we are a nonprofit, public-benefit 501(c)(3) corporation.

 The cofounders of Spritely Institute have been innovating on networked communities technologies and standards for decades, including the ActivityPub standard, social networks, smart contracts, object capabilities, and secure distributed virtual worlds.

 We will lead creation of open standards and freely licensed open source reference implementations for safe, decentralized networked communities.
 A new social layer for the internet, with no gatekeepers - instead, people are in direct control of their identities and relationships.

 Much of foundational technology is bench-tested and we’ve built basic versions of many of the key components.
-But, adding new infrastructure to the internet is a huge undertaking requiring substantial resources and developer effort.
+We've started building a coalition because adding new infrastructure to the internet is a huge undertaking requiring substantial resources and cooperative developer effort.

 ✩ News! ✩